oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 In a separate terminal window, you use `curl` statements to interact with the Person API.
 These HTTP requests will cause two records to be created -- for Mickey Mouse and Bugs Bunny.
 Mickey's record is updated once.
 Both records are retrieved once.
 Then both are deleted.
 The final GET request returns no data.

 Feel free to add curl requests or not execute all.
-You can check -- for example in the SQL Worksheet -- if the Person API has created the database records that are expected.
+You can check, in the SQL Worksheet for example, if the Person API has created the database records that are expected.

 {% imgx aligncenter assets/way-to-go-on-oci-article-4-person-api-persistant-data-in-sqlworksheet.png 1200 379 "Querying table PEOPLE in SQL Worksheet to see new records" %}